ianhirschfeld/cinepocalypse.com/_posts/2020-01-01-the-rise-of-skywalker.md

 1. That was really fun to watch!
 There were definitely some moments I loved.
 2. Ugh, the main plot points were a huge disappointment.

 That is to say, _The Rise of Skywalker_ was a fun non-stop ride to the end of the saga, but thematically I felt it was pretty weak.
-At least weak, where I personally wanted it to be strongest.
+At least weak where I personally wanted it to be strongest.
 So let me break down three of the major plots, one I mostly liked, and two I didn’t.

 ## Ben Solo’s redemption
 This film had to wrap up Ben Solo / Kylo Ren tug-of-war, it was just a matter of how.
 Will Ben realize the error of his ways and join the light side?
 Will he sacrifice himself in a moment of clarity and disown the dark side?
 Or will he just double down on the dark side and be an end game boss?
 Turns out, a little of the first two.
 Ben’s character arc naturally comes to the conclusion that deep down he has light in him, and he just had to forgive himself.